WillSoper/WillSoper.github.io/_posts/2020-06-15-dream-big-act-small-taking-control-with-goals.md

 **Back to reality**: it's 06:57 a.m. as I'm writing this sentence, and it's a Friday morning.
 I had a very, very tiring day yesterday and whilst I don't need an alarm to wake up at this time, being awake is not the same being productive.
 There's a reason I'm writing though, and that reason is 100% about my goal.

-As the COVID-19 outbreak hit I decided to find a way to help people in some small way.
+As the COVID-19 outbreak hit I decided to find a way to help people.
 This was my Dream Big goal, to help others in some small way to cope with the COVID-19 outbreak.
 That wasn't a thing I could just do, but with that thought I started to look around for my Act Small goals.

 My constraints were that I've got a full time job that I still need to do well (so I can't realistically take any time out of my working day) and I'm a single parent for half of the week (so there are quite a lot of times when I can't, and won't, do anything but be with my kids).